saifiqbal10P/WebApi-Starter-DotNetCore/README.md

 Functionality Implemented
 --------------------
-1- Swagger
+1- Swagger.

-2- Authentication, Authorization with .net core identity
+2- Authentication, Authorization with .net core identity.

 3- Authentication mechanism is jwt bearer token with refresh token implemented.

-4- Nlog is used for logging
+4- Nlog is used for logging.

-5- Some action filter has been implemented to handle global exception and model validation
+5- Some action filter has been implemented to handle global exception and model validation.

-6- Entityframework code approach has been used in this template with intitial seed function configured
+6- Entityframework code approach has been used in this template with intitial seed function configured.

-7- Automapper
+7- Automapper.

+8- HangFire for background jobs.

 How to Start
 ------------